Textualize/textual/docs/guide/widgets.md

 ### Region updates

-When you call the [refresh][textual.widget.Widget.refresh] method it will refresh the entire widget.
 The Line API makes it possible to refresh parts of a widget, as small as a single character.
 Refreshing smaller regions makes updates more efficient, and keeps your widget feeling responsive.